-A conversation with Joe Pace, former NBA Champion, of the 1978 Washington Bullets
+A conversation with Joe Pace, former NBA Champion of the 1978 Washington Bullets

 With William Pennington

 I first met Joe Pace at a bus stop near the Seattle Children's Hospital, where I overheard him talking to another man about his NBA career.
 Being an NBA fan myself, I had to listen in.
 Their conversation was short as he got off the bus a few stops down.
 I tried to look him up, but found no website, no contact email, no anything.
-I found out that he was a former NBA Champion, whose last NBA game was here in Seattle, in 1978.
+I did a lot of digging, and found out that he was a former NBA Champion, whose last NBA game was here in Seattle, in 1978.
 He only played two seasons, deciding to walk away from the game at the age of 25.
 I also found some interesting articles about him, how he had battled homelessness, addiction, and depression.

 Below, please find my transcript of our conversation.
 Sometimes I ask questions, sometimes we just talk.
 With his magnetic personality, and deep booming voice, I found myself just wanting to listen, and it didn't seem to matter what he talked about.